4th InsuResilience Global Partnership Annual Forum 7-10 December 2020

 Notwithstanding the hard situation, individuals, communities, and the InsuResilience Global Partnership members have worked out and applied multiple ways to cope and address the challenges posed by COVID-19 and climate shocks.

-Thus, this year’s Annual Forum will contribute to dialogue under the dictum of „Protecting development in a changing climate risk environment.“ The sessions that would usually have taken place during the in-person event have been spread into four daily 2-hour sessions.
-Although we will not be able to meet face-to-face, we aim to enable as much interaction and space for discussion as possible to share and learn from efforts, practices, experiences, and challenges.
+Thus, this year’s Annual Forum contributed to dialogue under the dictum of „Protecting development in a changing climate risk environment.“ The sessions that would usually have taken place during the in-person event have been spread into four daily 2-hour sessions.
+Although we were not able to meet face-to-face, we aimed to enable as much interaction and space for discussion as possible to share and learn from efforts, practices, experiences, and challenges.

-We will have a variety of sessions with a combination of different topics and methods.
-These include a high-level event to kick-start the Forum; an interactive session on how to cope with risks and uncertainties; in-depth case studies of risk management strategies of different regions across the globe; and a focus on how the InsuResilience Global Partnership impacts lives.
-Additionally, there will be some side-events and announcements of future developments, e.g., on gender-smart solutions.
+We had a variety of sessions with a combination of different topics and methods.
+These included a high-level event to kick-start the Forum; an interactive session on how to cope with risks and uncertainties; in-depth case studies of risk management strategies of different regions across the globe; and a focus on how the InsuResilience Global Partnership impacts lives.
+Additionally, there were be some side-events and announcements of future developments, e.g., on gender-smart solutions.